You Have Unknowns That Are Carboxylic Acid An Ester

 Q: What if the unknown compound shows properties of both carboxylic acid and ester?

 A: This is unlikely.
-A single compound usually contains only one major functional group.
-If such properties are observed, it may suggest the presence of a mixture of compounds or a more complex molecule with multiple functional groups.
+That said, a single compound usually contains only one major functional group.
+Day to day, if such properties are observed, it may suggest the presence of a mixture of compounds or a more complex molecule with multiple functional groups.
 Further investigation is crucial.

 Q: How can I determine the specific structure of the carboxylic acid or ester?